Crying in infancy

 WHAT TO DO WHEN A BABY IS CRYING

-When you are not sure why your baby is crying, try eliminating the sources that you can address:
+When you are not sure why your baby is crying, first try to eliminate the sources that you can take care of:

 Here are a few ways to soothe a crying baby:

-If the crying continues for longer than usual and your baby is not consoled by any of the methods listed above, call a health care provider for advice.
+If the crying continues for longer than usual and you cannot calm the baby, call a health care provider for advice.

-Call your health care provider immediately if your baby's crying is associated with any significant symptoms, such as fever, diarrhea, vomiting, rash, breathing difficulty, or other signs of illness.
+Call your provider immediately if your baby's crying occurs with symptoms such as fever, diarrhea, vomiting, rash, breathing difficulty, or other signs of illness.